Transplanting Potted Plants

 - Water well.

-- You can also put a layer of much (wood chips, leaves, grass clipping are fine) on around the plant, leaving a couple inches clear around the stem.
+- You can also put a layer of mulch (wood chips, leaves, grass clipping are fine) on around the plant, leaving a couple inches clear around the stem.
 This will help prevent weeds and hold water in the soil.

 For the first year, treat your native seedling like a conventional perennial.
 Check it every day during the first few weeks it is planted.
 If the soil is dry, it’s time to water.
 In following years, it should not need any extra water except in times of extended drought.